kishimisu/Crash-NST-Modding-Tool/README.md

 **Change the game folder**: You can change the directory of the game in the Settings menu.
 It should point to the folder containing `CrashBandicootNSaneTrilogy.exe`

 **Backup & Restore**: You can choose to backup and restore the game archives folder.
 Be sure that it is unmodified when first backing it up.

+**Change the endianess**: When viewing objects data in an igz, the bytes are displayed in big endian format by default.
+You can switch to little endian in the `Settings` menu.

 ## Run the project